Justin Lee (footballer)

 Justin David Wei Hung Lee (born January 15, 1990) is an American-Guamanian football player who plays as a midfielder and defender.

 College career

 Lee was a four-year starter at Penn State University, making 85 appearances and scoring two goals.

 International career

 Despite being born in Maryland in the United States, Lee chose to represent Guam at international level, as he is eligible through his grandmother.
 He made his senior debut in a 0–1 defeat by Hong Kong in 2015.
-He scored his first goal in a 3–2 friendly defeat by Taiwan.
+He scored his first goal in a 3–2 friendly defeat by Chinese Taipei.

 Personal life

 Lee has two brothers; a twin, Alex and a younger brother, Nate, who have both also represented Guam at international level.
 All three made their debut in the same game against Hong Kong.